iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Yes, under the Iowa Open Records Law, the public may examine driving records in the natural custodian’s possession.
 This request is directed to the Department of Transportation in Iowa.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third party or government website, interested parties usually must provide:
+Operating independently of any Iowa agency, these websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
+To begin using such a search engine on a third party or government website, interested parties usually must provide the following:

 • The name of the person involved in the record, unless said person is a juvenile